 Age 27 is the oft-accepted peak age for hitters.
 It seems to be supported here, as well.
 All players on this list have a Hall Rating of at least 172.
 That puts 100 relatively close to the middle of the career for a good percentage of the list.
 And we do indeed see our largest list of players here.

-Barry Bonds, Willie Mays, Hank Aaron, Ted Williams, Stan Musial, and Eddie Collins all had Hall Ratings of 250 or better.
+Barry Bonds, Willie Mays, Henry Aaron, Ted Williams, Stan Musial, and Eddie Collins all had Hall Ratings of 250 or better.
 Bonds actually became a Hall of Famer while still with Pittsburgh, so everything he did with the Giants was just icing on the cake.

 And that’s a lot of icing.